-Most people have either a love or hate relationship with mince pies.
-For some, Christmas just isn’t the same without them while for others the mince pie is the brunt of endless jokes.
-For my part, if my opinion were limited to store-bought mince pies I would pass in a heartbeat with a courteous “no thank you.”
+Most people have either a love or hate relationship with mince pie.
+For some, Christmas just isn’t the same without it while for others the mince pie is the brunt of endless jokes.
+For my part, if my opinion were limited to store-bought mince pie I would definitely pass with a courteous “no thank you.”
+But here’s the thing, homemade mince pies made with real authentic mincemeat….well, that’s a different story entirely.
+If like me you’ve always hated the store-bought pie, I’m confident this homemade mince pie will make you change your mind.

 The mincemeat of today is very different from the mincemeat our ancestors enjoyed through the centuries and by different I don’t mean improved.
 The real stuff is vastly superior and your taste buds will agree once they’ve tried it.
-To learn more about its history, its evolution, and how to make mincemeat that you will really enjoy, be sure to check out my post on how to make your own Traditional Mincemeat.
+To learn more about its history, its evolution, and how to make mincemeat that you will really enjoy, be sure to check out my post on how to make your own homemade traditional Mincemeat.

 Mince pies, originally called “Christmas pies, “crib cakes” or “shred pies”, can be traced back to the 13th century to the time of the Crusaders where they were fashioned as symbols of Christ’s birth.
 Featuring cinnamon, cloves and nutmeg in token of the gifts of the three Magi, mince pies were originally larger and shaped into ovals to represent the manger.
 Often a pastry was made that was shaped in the form of the infant Jesus and was placed on top of the pie.
 The mince pie would then be eaten in celebration of the birth of Christ.

 Over time mince pies got smaller and rounder and today they’re made in small tart tins as convenient “hand pies” that are consumed within a few bites.
+Mince pies have gone down in history as an inseparable component of Christmas holiday tradition.

 You can use either a standard 12-muffin tin or you can use mini tart tins, which create a more typical pie shape.
 I prefer to use the traditional mini tart tins and these tins can be used for any number of mini tart recipes.